Shop With Confidence: FREE Growing & Glowing Promise

 You’ll find Currant Bushes in a variety of colors, sizes, and forms!

-Sometimes spelled as one word, Redcurrants and Blackcurrants feature white to rose red, to pink bell-shaped flowers that dangle from the plant in 1-2 inch clusters in the spring.
-These floral beauties also emit a pleasing, sweet fragrance that attract Hummingbirds, bees, and butterflies to your yard!
+Sometimes spelled as one word, Redcurrants and Blackcurrants feature white to rose-red, to pink bell-shaped flowers that dangle from the plant in 1-2 inch clusters in the spring.
+These floral beauties also emit a pleasing, sweet fragrance that attracts Hummingbirds, bees, and butterflies to your yard!

 Even without your Currant's floral artistry, its light green foliage can be aromatic and give your shrub a lively, vital appearance.
 Fall brings a variety of dramatic colors for a last burst of autumn enjoyment!